 There are two sizes available for the UE590, a 24 and 28 inch variant.

 If someone comes across a different type of panel or if their Samsung U28E590 doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 |Size||Model||Name||Full Product code|

-The Samsung U28E590 is a decent monitor, but it comes with quite a few major trade-off that often makes it a less desirable choice over its competition.
+The Samsung U28E590 is a decent monitor, but it comes with quite a few major trade-offs that often makes it a less desirable choice over its competition.
 It is, however, a bit cheaper than average.
 See our recommendations for the best 28-32 inch monitors, the best 4k gaming monitors, and the best PC gaming monitors.

 The LG 27UD58-B is much better than the Samsung UE590.
 The LG 27UD58-B has much wider viewing angles, and there are no duplications in moving objects as the backlight is flicker-free.
 The 27UD58 has better gray uniformity, which is great for watching streaming sports.

 The Samsung UJ590 is better than the UE590.
 The newer UJ590 has a much better native contrast ratio, thanks to the VA panel.
 It also has better viewing angles, and much better Adobe RGB color volume.
 The older UE590 is a lot brighter.

 The Dell U2717D is much better than the Samsung UE590.
 The U2717D has much better ergonomics, so it is easier to adjust to a more comfortable viewing position.
 The Dell has much wider viewing angles, and better gray uniformity.
 The Samsung UE590 is better for gamers, as it has much lower input lag and a faster refresh rate, so fast moving objects have less motion blur.